-Mendocino County is located about 100 miles north of San Francisco and is bordered by Sonoma County to the south, Humboldt County to the north, Lake County to the east and the Pacific Ocean to the west.
-The County has a population of approximately 87,000 with about 16,000 people living in Ukiah, the largest city and the County seat.
+Mendocino County is located about 100 miles north of San Francisco and is bordered by Sonoma County to the south, Humboldt and Trinity Counties to the north, Lake County to the east and the Pacific Ocean to the west.
+The County has a population of approximately 91,305 with about 16,600 people living in Ukiah, the largest city and the County seat.
 Additionally, there are three incorporated cities: Willits, Fort Bragg and Point Arena.
-Mendocino County encompasses an area of over two million acres or approximately 3,500 square miles and is known for its redwood forests, 120+ miles of rugged coastline, picturesque villages and award winning wineries - and is larger than the states of Rhode Island and Delaware combined.
+Mendocino County encompasses an area of over two million acres or approximately 3,500 square miles and is known for its redwood forests, 120+ miles of rugged coastline, picturesque villages and award-winning wineries - and is larger than the States of Rhode Island and Delaware combined.
 There are seven parks located throughout the County - each with its own "personality", showcasing a different facet of Mendocino County's wealth of natural resources.
-In addition, Ukiah has recently added a Skateboard Park and Dog Park.
 Residents and visitors enjoy camping, fishing and water sports at Lake Mendocino as well as throughout the coastal areas of Mendocino County.
 Combining the best of the outdoors with the finest aspects of living well, Mendocino County embodies the very best that California and Mother Nature have to offer.